KnackNarsa/networking-home-labs/README.md

 # Welcome!
 This repo contains labs to help you learn networking concepts from the comfort of your home.
-Each lab contains step-by-step instructions, explaining the purpose of your steps to help you gain the understanding of what you are actually doing.
+Each lab contains step-by-step instructions, explaining the purpose of your steps to help you gain an understanding of what you are actually doing.

 # IMPORTANT